apache/drill/_docs/connect-a-data-source/plugins/115-azure-blob-storage-plugin.md

 ## Install Azure Jars

 The first step is to download the jars from Maven.
-The ones the works with the current version of Drill are the followin:
+The ones the works with the current version of Drill are the following:

 * [hadoop-azure-2.7.7.jar](https://repo1.maven.org/maven2/org/apache/hadoop/hadoop-azure/2.7.7/hadoop-azure-2.7.7.jar)